K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click "Object Name"(①)from each object list of the following: "Dashboards" / "Searches" / "Visualization".
 ![051]

-After modifying the contents from each object detail page, click "Save dashboard Object" button at the bottom.
+After modifying the contents from each object detail page, click the "Save dashboard Object" button at the bottom.
 ![052]

 #### <div id='3-2-4-3'/> 3.2.4.3.
-Saved Objects Export
+Export Saved Objects
 - Selected Exportation
-"Dashboards" / "Searches" / "Visualization" 의 객체 목록에서 객체를 선택(①)한 후, "Export" 버튼을 클릭한다.
+Select object to export from "Dashboards" / "Searches" / "Visualization" each object's list(①) and click "Export" button.
 ![053]

-- 전체 Export
+- Export All
-"Export Everything" 버튼을 클릭한다.
+Click the "Export Everything" button.
 ![054]

 #### <div id='3-2-4-4'/> 3.2.4.4.
-Saved Objects Import
+Import Saved Objects
-"Import" 버튼을 클릭한다.
+Click "Import" button.
 ![055]

-디렉토리에서 객체 파일을 선택한 후, "열기" 버튼을 클릭한다.
+Click the object file from the directory and click the "Open" button.
 ![056]

 #### <div id='3-2-4-5'/> 3.2.4.5.
-Saved Objects 삭제
+Delete Saved Objects
-- 객체 목록에서 삭제
+- Delete from object list
-"Dashboards" / "Searches" / "Visualization" 의 객체 목록에서 객체를 선택(①)한 후, ② 아이콘을 클릭한다.
+Select object from object list of "Dashboards" / "Searches" / "Visualization"(①), click ② icon.
 ![057]

-- 객체 상세 페이지에서 삭제
+- Delete from the object details page
-"Dashboards" / "Searches" / "Visualization" 의 객체 목록에서 "객체 명"(①)을 클릭한다.
+Click "Object Name"(①) from the object list of "Dashboards" / "Searches" / "Visualization".
 ![058]

-객체 상세 페이지에서 상단의 "Delete dashboard/search/visualization" 버튼(①)을 클릭한다.
+Click the (①) button from the object details page of "Delete dashboard/search/visualization".
 ![059]